antonhaas0606/Field-Oriented-Control-for-BLDC-motors/README.md

 ## Control Theory Approaches
 I tried two separate approaches for the control system:

-### PID Control: Implemented the same type of PID system utilized in my previous project to handle feedback.
+### PID Control:
+Implemented the same type of PID system utilized in my previous robotics project.

-### LQR Control: Attempted a Linear Quadratic Regulator (LQR) approach.
+### LQR Control:
+Attempted a Linear Quadratic Regulator (LQR) approach.
 This required modeling the physical parameters of the system, which I estimated using data and values derived from the CAD assembly.

 Note: I did not manage to get the LQR controller working, likely due to errors from estimated material properties and unverified motor specifications.

 ## Mechanical Design